hyperledger/fabric/docs/source/developapps/analysis.md

 That's because this transaction only **modifies** this paper.
 It's only `New owner = DigiBank` that changes as a result of this transaction; everything else is the same.
-That's OK -- the most important thing about the **buy** transaction is the change of ownership!
+That's OK -- the most important thing about the **buy** transaction is the change of ownership, and indeed in this transaction, there's an acknowledgement of the current owner of the paper, MagnetoCorp.

 You might ask why the `Purchase time` and `Price` properties are not captured in paper 00001?
 This comes back to the difference between the transaction and the